 - Profit margin adjustments in complex transactions.

-- Ensure that their Transfer Pricing policies comply with OECD standards.
+- Ensure that their Transfer Pricing policies comply with the OECD standards.

-A proactive approach is essential to prevent penalties and optimize the tax burden.
+A proactive approach is essential against penalties and optimizes the tax burden.

 Conclusion

-The new Transfer Pricing rules in Brazil are a significant step towards harmonization with international standards.
-However, they also require a higher level of compliance and adaptation by companies.
+New Transfer Pricing rules in Brazil are significant in harmonizing with international standards.
+Conversely, they also require a higher level of compliance and adaptation by companies.

 Source: Bloomberg Tax